U.S. Route 151: Illinois

 The Dubuque-Wisconsin Bridge, Dubuque, Iowa.
 The bridge crosses the Mississippi River between Dubuque and Grant County, Wisconsin.
 The bridge is part of the US 61 / US 151 route.

 In 1969, the Eagle Point Bridge, which connected US 151 and US 61 with Wisconsin, was closed, and those highways were rerouted over the Julien Dubuque Bridge with US 20 from Dubuque to East Dubuque, Illinois.
 The route then followed Illinois Route 35 and WIS 35 north to what is now the current highway.
 In 1982, the Dubuque-Wisconsin Bridge opened, the old Eagle Point Bridge was demolished, and US 151 and US 61 were rerouted onto the new bridge.
 This is the only instance of US 61 and US 151 entering Illinois.

 Routings

 In 1981, the southern terminus of the highway was extended once again when the US 30 bypass was built.
 The southern terminus was at the US 151 and 30 interchange.
 By 1986, the main US 151 was rerouted onto state highway 13 and US 30 to bypass Cedar Rapids.
 The previous route through Cedar Rapids was renamed US 151 Business (though the official state designation for it is Iowa 922).
 Finally, in 1989, US 151 was extended to its current southern end at exit 225 along I-80.
 This extension followed the old route of Iowa 149.
 As a result, US 151 became the main route through the Amana Colonies.

 US 151's northern terminus was changed in 2022 to end at I-43 instead of in downtown Manitowoc where WIS 42 traveled through before being rerouted onto I-43 in 1980.

+A project expanding 18 miles of US 151 and adding bypasses of Dickeyville and Platteville was completed in 2005 at a cost of $100.3 million.
+Based on faulty traffic projections, this project was included in WisPIRGs list of highway boondoggles.

+Future

+The Wisconsin Department of Transportation (WisDOT) has proposed rerouting US 151 onto US 12/US 18 and I-39/I-90/I-94 in the Madison area.
+If implemented, the department would remove the "Connecting Highway" designation from portions of US 151 through Madison, including South Park Street, Blair Street, John Nolen Drive, North Shore Drive, Proudfit Street and West Washington Avenue.
+East Washington Avenue would remain a Connecting Highway under a new designation as WIS X151.